AUGS’ Commitment to Meeting Attendees – Meeting Code of Conduct

 COVID-19 Safety Procedures

-- Social distancing and other onsite safety measures will be implemented to ensure the safety of our attendees.
+- Masks, social distancing and other onsite safety measures will be implemented (if necessary) to ensure the safety of our attendees.

 - AUGS will work with the hotels and meeting spaces to ensure appropriate sanitation standards are followed.